Snapchat Safety Center

 As Snapchat has grown over the years, your privacy and safety have always been top of mind.
 That said, there are some steps you can take to make sure you stay extra safe!

-- If you ever need to report something, just press and hold on whatever Snap you're viewing, and then tap the 🏳️ button to reach out to us.
+If you ever need to report something, just press and hold on whatever Snap you're viewing, and then tap the 🏳️ or 'Report Snap' button to reach out to us.
 You can also report a Snapchat safety concern on the web.

-- Manage Your Discover Content: On Discover, you can watch friends' Stories, Publisher Stories, Shows, and Our Stories to learn about things going on around the world!
+Manage Your Discover Content: On Discover, you can watch friends' Stories, Publisher Stories, Shows, and Snap Map to learn about things going on around the world!
 You can also decide what Discover content you'd like to see.

-- Reporting Stories on Discover: If you come across something inappropriate on Discover, please reach out to us!
-Just press and hold on the inappropriate Snap, and tap the 🏳️ button to report it.
+Reporting Stories on Discover: If you come across something inappropriate on Discover, please reach out to us!
+Just press and hold on the inappropriate Snap, and tap the 🏳️ or 'Report Snap' button to report it.